GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 Extended discussion with example scenario
 -------------------

-The recommendations are from our experience around renaming package and/or Maven ID.
+The recommendations are derived from our experience around renaming package and/or Maven ID.
-This section discusses the rationale with an example scenario and possible cases of renamings.
+This section discusses the rationale behind them with an example scenario and possible cases of renamings.

 Consider the following renaming scenario: